Frequently asked questions

 Can LifeBoard be used in harbors or from a boat?

 Our mission is that the most optimal rescue equipment should always be available.
-This means that LifeBoards should be available at beaches where you can go directly into the water or at harbor baths and other areas where there is activity on the water and where other rescue equipment cannot reach the victim.
-At harbors or from boats, we do not recommend using LifeBoards, as these are most often fall or 'man overboard' accidents.
-Here, it makes the most sense to throw a lifebuoy to the casualty, as the casualty will usually be within throwing distance of the rescuer.
+This means that LifeBoards should be available at beaches where you can walk directly into the water or at harbors and other areas where there is activity on the water and where other rescue equipment cannot reach the victim.
+At harbors or from boats, we do not recommend using LifeBoards as these are most often fall or 'man overboard' accidents.
+Here, it makes the most sense to throw a lifebuoy to the victim, as the victim will often be within throwing distance of the rescuer.

 When should I choose a LifeBoard over a lifebuoy?

-LifeBoard is designed for areas with bathers or recreational activities on water, such as beaches and lakes.
-In these areas, water falls are less frequent and the lifebuoy's throwing range of approximately 5-10 meters will often be insufficient, as many swimming activities take place further from land.
+LifeBoard is designed for areas with swimmers or recreational water activities, such as beaches and lakes.
+In these areas, falls into the water are less frequent, and the reach of a life ring, with a throw range of about 5-10 meters, is often insufficient, as many water activities take place farther from shore.

-If we look at our survey, it showed that there is a big difference between whether respondents would use the rescue equipment in question or another means of buoyancy.
-Of the respondents who would enter the water to make a rescue no matter what, 4/10 would use buoyancy during a rescue on beaches with a lifebuoy versus 8/10 on beaches with a LifeBoard.
-This means that beaches with LifeBoards are more likely to have civilian rescuers entering the water with buoyancy aid and therefore less likely to have high-risk rescues.
+If we look at our survey, it showed that there is a big difference between whether respondents would use the rescue equipment in question or another means of floatation device.
+Of the respondents, who would enter the water to make a rescue no matter what, 4/10 would bring a floatation device during a rescue on beaches with a lifebuoy versus 8/10 on beaches with a LifeBoard.
+This means that beaches with LifeBoards are more likely to have civilian rescuers entering the water with a floatation device and therefore less likely to have high-risk rescues.

-If you are unsure about your choice, feel free to contact us for non-binding advice.
+If you are unsure about your choice, feel free to contact us for a free consultation.

 How much does LifeBoard cost?